greenbone/openvas-scanner/rust/README.md

-# Implementation of Network Attack Scripting Language
+# Implementation of the NASL Attack Scripting Language

 The goal is to have rust based implementation of NASL.